-The steps below assume the use of a laser rangefinder; however, a meter tape and declination-corrected compass may be used on slopes < 20% if the tape is not prevented from being stretched straight by understory vegetation.
-Training is required to properly set declination and accurately use a compass.
+- The steps below assume the use of a laser rangefinder (see RD[09] for detailed rangefinder instructions); however, a meter tape and declination-corrected compass may be used on slopes < 20% if the tape is not prevented from being stretched straight by understory vegetation. - A declination-corrected compass is helpful to check agreement with the rangefinder and ensure the rangefinder unit is calibrated. - Training is required to properly set declination and accurately use a compass.